About EASYGEN

 Facilitating seamless governance, oversight, and ethical integrity.

-This work package establishes the project’s governance framework: the coordinator (FSE) oversees day-to-day administration, budget, and legal compliance, and scientific stewardship—organizing meetings, managing contracts, and ensuring that deliverables, milestones, and reports are delivered on time.
+This work package establishes the project’s governance framework: the coordinator (FSE) oversees day-to-day administration, budget, and legal compliance, and scientific stewardship - organizing meetings, managing contracts, and ensuring that deliverables, milestones, and reports are delivered on time.
 It also sets up internal communication channels to keep all partners aligned, while implementing a proactive risk-management cycle (identification, analysis, mitigation, control) to address emerging threats.
-A dynamic data management plan is created and maintained to ensure consistency, accessibility, and integrity of project data across all work packages (WP1-WP10).
-Finally, the setup of an advisory board/ ethics committee provides continuous oversight to uphold ethical standards throughout the project lifecycle.
+A data management plan is created and maintained to ensure consistency, accessibility, and integrity of project data across all work packages (WP1 - WP10).
+Finally, the setup of a scientific advisory board and ethics comittee ensures continuous scientific guidance and guarantees to uphold ethical standards throughout the project lifecycle.

 02